cyse7125-sp25-team02/webapp-hello-world/README.md

 # Health Check API

-A simple health check endpoint implementation in Go that records each check in a MySQL database.
+A simple health check endpoint implementation in Go that records each check in a Postgres database.

 ## Table of Contents